nogahighland/beautiful-log/README.md

 ## Pretty-printd object

-A complex object is beautifully displayed.
+Thanks to [awesome-print/awesome_print](https://github.com/awesome-print/awesome_print), a complex object is beautifully displayed.
 You won't be annoyed with messy long string of object description.

 - Hash